Skip to main content

 Advanced Settings

 This section provides guidance on configuring items in the Advanced settings.
-You can manage administrator permissions, attendance events, screen and sound settings, operation conditions and actions, image logs, Wiegand, security tampering, and other various advanced features.
+You can check how to configure various advanced features such as Master Administrator, administrator permission management, attendance events, screen and sound, operating conditions and actions, image logs, Wiegand, security tamper, and the meaning of each option.
 Apply settings suitable for your environment to effectively manage the device.

 Info